 — Kerbal Space Program (@KerbalSpaceP) May 18, 2020

-The Kerbal Space Program: Shared Horizons update will head to the PC game on July 1 for the low, low price of nothing.
+The Kerbal Space Program: Shared Horizons update heads to the PC game today (July 1) for the low, low price of absolutely nothing.
 You’ll just need to own the base game to grab it when it arrives.

 “Here at the European Space Agency,” director of science at ESA, Günther Hasinger, says, “many of our engineers and scientists are very familiar with KSP.
 Both Rosetta and BepiColombo are highly complex missions that have specific challenges; however, each prove to be very rewarding for ESA and the global scientific community.